-Back in April we published our list of the 10 worst and the 5 best amendments to Julia Reda’s draft report on the implementation of the InfoSoc Directive.
+Back in April we published our list of the 10 worst and the 5 best amendments to Felix Reda’s draft report on the implementation of the InfoSoc Directive.
 Tomorrow the Legal Affairs committee (JURI) of the European Parliament will vote on these amendments to the draft report.
-In light of the upcoming vote and given that Julia Reda has just published the final voting list – including the compromise amendments – it is time for one last round of analysis.
+In light of the upcoming vote and given that Felix Reda has just published the final voting list – including the compromise amendments – it is time for one last round of analysis.

 As the name implies, compromise amendments are amendments the different political groups have agreed on as replacements of sets of (often contradictory) amendments related to a specific section of the draft report.
 Given that they reflect a partial consensus among some of the political groups, they are relatively likely to be adopted.
 If a compromise amendment (AMC) is adopted, the individual amendments that they replace are automatically rejected.
 If a CAM is rejected then all original amendments will be voted on individually.